64th Fighter Wing: Foo Fighters

 In late 1944, pilots of the Wing's 415th Night Fighter Squadron began reporting mysterious lights following their aircraft over the German-occupied Rhine Valley.
-On a November night, a Bristol Beaufighter crew, including pilot Edward Schlueter, radar observer Donald J. Meiers, and intelligence officer Fred Ringwald, observed eight to ten bright orange lights moving swiftly alongside their aircraf near Strasbourg.
+On a November night, a Bristol Beaufighter crew, including pilot Edward Schlueter, radar observer Donald J. Meiers, and intelligence officer Fred Ringwald, observed eight to ten bright orange lights moving swiftly alongside their aircraft near Strasbourg.
 When Schlueter turned toward the lights, they vanished, only to reappear moments later before disappearing again.
 Meiers coined the term "foo fighters," borrowing from a phrase in the Smokey Stover comic strip.

 Sightings increased throughout the winter.
 On multiple occasions the Wing's pilots saw glowing red or orange lights, often moving in pairs, trailing their aircraft or climbing from the ground before leveling off.
 These objects exhibited behavior inconsistent with conventional aircraft, flares, or weather balloons.
 Some pilots described metallic spheres reflecting sunlight, while others witnessed luminous orbs executing precise, controlled maneuvers.
 Despite speculation, no clear explanation emerged.
 Some suggested they were a form of German psychological warfare or new experimental weapons, while others attributed them to atmospheric phenomena like St. Elmo's fire.
 The pilots rejected these explanations, insisting they were familiar with St. Elmo's fire and that the lights they observed moved with apparent intelligence.

 The most famous report of Foo Fighters was from the Wing's 415th Night Fighter Squandron.

 The encounters persisted into early 1945.
 One pilot, attempting evasive maneuvers, noticed a foo fighter mirroring his movements.
 Another witnessed a glowing red object rise sharply before diving like a controlled aircraft.
 Yet, despite their erratic and sometimes threatening behavior, the lights never interfered with combat operations.
 On December 31, 1944, Associated Press reporter Bob Wilson embedded with the squadron, documenting the reports.
 His article passed military censors and was published in U.S. newspapers on January 1, 1945.
 The sightings continued into January, with some pilots noting that the lights appeared to respond to their movements.
 The last recorded foo fighter sighting occurred just before Allied ground forces secured areas east of the Rhine, where many German experimental research stations were located.
 After the region was captured, the phenomena abruptly ceased.
 While intelligence officers secured German research facilities in search of answers, no definitive explanation ever surfaced.
 Whether these mysterious lights were the result of secret German technology, an unknown atmospheric phenomenon, or something else entirely remains unresolved.